pete3n/localGPT_T3-Template/README.md

 ## Getting Started
-To run this project you first need to install Docker and Docker Compose, follow the instructions located here: https://docs.docker.com/engine/install/ to install Docker and here: https://docs.docker.com/compose/install/ to install Docker Compose.<br>
+To run this project you first need to install Docker and Docker Compose, follow the instructions located here: https://docs.docker.com/engine/install/ to install Docker, and here: https://docs.docker.com/compose/install/ to install Docker Compose.<br>
 <br>
 Once you have both installed on your system, you can clone this repo with: